The prestige of a privileged land devoted to wine for more than two thousand years.

-The vintage approval process takes place between 1 December and 31 March.
-More than 4,000 samples, representing all wines made in the DOCa Rioja, are taken by Control Board inspectors from the same tanks where the wines have fermented.
-The samples are tested in one of the three official laboratories of the Designation of Origin (the Oenological Stations at Haro, Laguardia and Olite.
+Control Board’s work consists in verifying and validating those wines self-evaluated by wineries.
+In order to do this, wine samples, are taken by Control Board inspectors from the same tanks where the wines have fermented and are tested in one of the three official laboratories of the Designation of Origin (the Oenological Stations at Haro, Laguardia and Olite.
 There, it is determined whether the wine’s components comply with the requirements of the Designation Specifications.

 Subsequently, the Board Classification Committees carry out the sensory examination of the samples to assess tipicity, colour, clarity, aroma, flavour and wine quality.
-This is the decisive stage in the approval process, which is carried out individually and without prior comments so that tasters do not influence one other, since tasting is the best way of deciding on wine quality as well as whether it has that distinct, unmistakable Rioja personality.
+Tasting is the best way of deciding on wine quality as well as whether it has that distinct, unmistakable Rioja personality.